Ahmed Taymour

 Ahmed Tawfik Taymour Pasha (1871–1930) was an Egyptian writer and historian.
 Taymour Pasha was born on 6 November 1871 in Cairo to a family of the Egyptian elite, his father Isma'il Taymur being of Kurdish origin and his mother of Turkish descent.

 Biography

-Isma'il Taymur was a member of the royal entourage of the Muhammad Ali dynasty, which was of Albanian origin.
+Isma'il Taymur was a member of the royal entourage of the Muhammad Ali dynasty.
 The family's Turco-Circassian background was common among the Egyptian elite.